pk910/PoWFaucet/README.md

 # Why

 Faucets for ETH Testnets are spammed by bots.
-This faucet tries to reduce the efficiency of these automated request by requiring some mining work to be done in exchange for ETH.
+This faucet tries to reduce the efficiency of these automated requests by requiring some mining work to be done in exchange for ETH.

 # Instances